Academic Catalog

 4. Construct a research argument that adequately responds to scholarly questions in a specific discourse community.

 Satisfactory completion requires a grade of C or better.
-Courses currently approved for intermediate composition are:
+Courses currently approved for Intermediate Composition are:

 AFS/ENG 2390Introduction to African-American Literature: Writing about Texts3